cybozu/neco-containers/maintenance.md

 ***NOTE:*** The rook image is based on the ceph image.
 So upgrade the [rook](#rook) image next.

+### Create a patched image from the specific version

+When you want to create a new image with patches to the specific version of Ceph, follow these steps.

+1. Create a branch with the name `ceph-vX.Y.Z` from the commit you want, and push it.
+   - You must follow the branch naming convention to activate the image build and push jobs.
+   - If the branch already exists, you can skip this step.
+2. Create a PR to the branch `ceph-vX.Y.Z`, and merge it.

 ## cephcsi

 ![CSA Update](./csa_update.svg)